the-spyke/undercut/docs/introduction.md

 title: Introduction
 ---

-JavaScript data processing pipelines and utilities.
-Use native JS features without framework overhead.
+JavaScript lazy data processing, pipelines, and language utilities built around native JS features and protocols.

 - Based on existing JS protocols and language features
 - Balanced API: not too imperative, not too functional
-- Various language utilities to use instead of Lodash
+- Various language utilities to use as a Standard Library
-- Easy operation extensibility and composability
+- Composability and extensibility by design
+- Custom operations in a couple of lines
 - Pure ES Modules with Node 14 loader compliance
-- Raw code in the packages + precompiled versions
 - Lazy evaluation when possible
 - Tree shaking friendliness
+- No external dependencies
+- TypeScript in JSDoc

 ## Usage